Eden (South African band): Musicals and films

 Vorster also co-wrote the musical score for the locally produced musicals, Ons vir Jou, Jock of the bushveld and Shaka Zulu – The Musical, a theatre piece about the rise and fall of the legendary Shaka Zulu, that got staged in the Nelson Mandela Theatre and the State Theatre in Pretoria in 2008, 2009 and 2010.

 He wrote most of the musical score for the South African Afrikaans film Platteland released in November 2011, featuring, Lianie May, Bok vam Blerk, Karlien and Jay.
-He produced a follow up musical film As Jy Sing released in November 2013.
+He produced a follow-up musical film As Jy Sing released in November 2013.

 Paulo (Paulo Azevedo)

 Paulo Azevedo born in Cape Town is a formally trained singer and musician who also plays the piano, guitar and saxophone.
 He studied computer programming at Kaapse Technikon, established as a young man his own sound, lighting and staging company and after school hours sang at various venues during his youth.
 He was a founding member of the band with Didi Kriel and began writing some materials.
 Fascinated by the success of American and British boy bands, soon others joined in to render it a four-piece band.
-He has also expertise as a sound engineer and has cooperated with various artists like Mathys Roets, Danie Niehaus, Johannes Kerkorrel and the Coleske-broers.
+He also has expertise as a sound engineer and has cooperated with various artists like Mathys Roets, Danie Niehaus, Johannes Kerkorrel and the Coleske-broers.
 He also does stage production and has toured with various artists.

 Sean Else

 Sean Else obtained his diploma in Drama at the Technikon Pretoria (now known as the Tshwane University of Technology).
 Starting his career off as an actor, he appeared in numerous award-winning stage productions and also appeared in more than 30 films and television series.

-Sean was one of the starting members of Eden.
+Sean was one of the founding members of Eden.
 After leaving the band in 2006, he started his own record label and production company, Mozi Records/Mozi Films with his songwriting partner, Johan Vorster.

 He found and co-produced the multi-platinum-selling artists, Bok Van Blerk and Lianie May.
 He also found and co-produced the up-and- coming artist, Vaughan Gardiner.
 These artists' sensational achievements include numerous awards, amongst others, the South African Music Award for top selling artist in 2009 to Lianie May and in 2010 to Bok Van Blerk.
 As songwriter, Sean partnered on many hit songs, including: “De La Rey”, "Ons Vir Jou Suid-Afrika", "Tyd Om Te Trek" and "Die Kaplyn".
 Music videos for these songs, which Sean produced and directed, have also won Sean numerous “Music Video of the Year” awards.